ouspg/cloudfuzzer/README.md

 # Getting started

+## ssh-keys

+Packer is used to provision ssh keys to the bastion and fuzzvm images.

+By default keys should be named bastion-key, bastion-key.pub and fuzzvm-key, fuzzvm-key.pub and should locate in folder ./vm-keys.

+You can use ./scripts/create-keys.sh to create rsa 4096 keys for you.

+Keys are provisioned so that bastion can access all machines created from fuzzvm-image, and fuzzvm can access all other fuzzvms and bastion.
+(Currently there are no separate users for different operations, so you get full root access with these keys.)

 ## Images

 Packer is used for creating images to cloud environment.
 You must build images for bastion and fuzzvm.
 You find the packer files from [packer/](packer/) directory.